evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 const header = `EvanAuth ${accountId} EvanMessage ${now} EvanSignedMessage ${signedMessage.signature}`
 ```

-Be careful not to let too much time pass by between creating the message and submitting it to the action as the message is not allowed to be older than five minutes.
+Be careful not to let too much time pass between creating the message and submitting it to the action, as the message is not allowed to be older than five minutes.

-When all checks are fine, your actions `run` function will start, otherwise the action will return an error with the following responses:
+When all checks are fine, your action's `run` function will start, otherwise the action will return an error with the following response:

 -------